Using return value of cin to take unknown number of inputs in C++

 Consider a problem where we need to take an unknown number of integer inputs.

-The idea is to use the fact that ‘cin >> input’ false if non-numertic value is given.
-Note that this above approach holds true only when input value’s data type is int (integer).
+The idea is to use the fact that ‘cin >> input’ is false if the non-numeric value is given.
+Note that the above approach holds true only when the input value’s data type is int (integer).

 Before C++ 11, std::istream had a conversion to operator void*() const;